DonaldChung-HK/mantid-monitor-dashboard/README.md

 - Delete the `History` when you change to monitor another pipeline which change the build number series to avoid any issues.
 - Change the `data_collector.File_object` if the name of the log file changes in the future because the log file name is based on the environmental variables on the build machine
 - The format of the Jenkins url can also change in the future so modify `data_collector.Remote_source` to change the logic of how to build the url
+- Some of the variables are hard-coded in `main.py` as it is unlikely that they change without a significant system change such as:
+    - Styling
+    - Location for save files
+    - Pattern for log parsing `grok_pattern`
+    - Key of outcome columns for plotting `columns`, `x_column` and `y_columns`
+    - Keys for OS `agent_keys` and log file names `file_names`